thomassibin94/airoldi.github.io/research.md

 83. P Toulis✝, T Horel✝, EM Airoldi.
 The Proximal Robbins-Monro Method. *Journal of the Royal Statistical Society, Series B*.
 In press, 2020.
 (IBM Best student paper award at the New England Statistics Symposium 2018.)

-82. L Forastiere✝, EM Airoldi, F Mealli.
-[Identification and estimation of treatment and interference effects in observational studies on networks](https://www.tandfonline.com/doi/abs/10.1080/01621459.2020.1768100). ***Journal of the American Statistical Association***.
+82. L Forastiere✝, EM Airoldi, F Mealli. [**Identification and estimation of treatment and interference effects in observational studies on networks**](https://www.tandfonline.com/doi/abs/10.1080/01621459.2020.1768100). ***Journal of the American Statistical Association***.
 In press, 2020.

 81. A Ghasemian, H Hosseinmardi, A Galstyan, EM Airoldi, A Clauset.
 Stacking Models for Nearly Optimal Link Prediction in Complex Networks.
 Proceedings of the National Academy of Sciences.
 In press, 2020.